Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 ###### Spiritual commentary:

 A sincere kriyaban stays within himself, he eats less, speaks as little as possible.
 He considers himself as insignificant and without allowing the mind to waver, practices kriya.
 He practices pranayama 1,728 times daily and occasionally 21,736 times.
 In fact he practices pranayama day and night and always enjoys the everlasting peace.
 This state is achieved automatically by kriya practice.
-When he holds onto the self always , his mind cannot have desires except for the Ultimate Self (Brahma).
+When he holds onto the self always, his mind cannot have desires except for the Ultimate Self (Brahma).
 This is called vairagya (renunciation).
 He who attains this state is truly a vairagi.
 Devotion oriented
 Patram pushpam phalam toyam yo me bhaktya prayacchati Tad aham bhaktyupahritam ashnami prayatatmanah